 Down-weighting the catch-at-age data once again results in a more optimistic appraisal of the resource.
-Through this down-weighting, this model is able to better fit the CPUE data (Figure 1b), in particular the recent upturn in CPUE.
-The fits to the catch-at-age data do however deteriorate substantially (see Figure 2), particularly for more recent years such as the 2002-2004 seasons for which there is appreciable overestimation of the proportion of small and underestimation of that of large lobsters.
+Through this down-weighting, this model is able to fit better the CPUE data (Figure 1b), in particular the recent upturn in CPUE.
+The fits to the catch-at-age data do however deteriorate substantially (see Figure 2), particularly for more recent years such as the 2000-2005 seasons for which there is appreciable overestimation of the proportion of small and underestimation of that of large lobsters.
+This once again points to the incompatibility of the CPUE and catch-at-age data within this model structure.